HAWTHORNE POLICE GUIDE TO HOMELESS ENCAMPMENTS

 Being homeless is not a crime.

-• We treat each person with respect and dignity.
+We treat each person with respect and dignity—regardless of their circumstances.

 COLLABORATION

-Our goal is to provide a safe environment for our community with the eventual goal of ending homelessness in Hawthorne.
+Our goal is to create a safe and inclusive environment while working toward the ultimate objective: ending homelessness in Hawthorne.

 STRATEGY

-4. Provide staff with training to work effectively with persons experiencing homelessness.
+Select and train specialized personnel to work effectively with individuals experiencing homelessness.

 Homeless Encampments